 - Cancellation and Curtailment - if you suddenly decide to cancel your trip, or end up cutting it short.

 - Travel Delay - this won’t always be included, so check your cover

 - Personal Liability - if you cause accidental damage to another person, or someone else’s property - cover is provided.

 You can compare this type of cover across a range of specialist travel insurance providers, so why not start today?Get a quote

 Also, feel free to add any optional extras that you need - such as gadget cover, cruise cover or winter sports cover.

 This may increase your premium, but it’s definitely something to consider when shopping around, especially if you have different types of holidays planned.

 Tips for travelling with anxiety

-Given the nature of anxiety – it can be hard to avoid the symptoms of feeling stressed or uneasy all the time.
+Given the nature of anxiety, it can be hard to avoid the symptoms of feeling stressed or uneasy at times.
 But, by anticipating the potential triggers beforehand, you could be in a better position to combat anxiety while travelling.